buidler-labs/hashgraph-venin-js/README.md

 console.log(await liveContract.greet());
 ```

-If all goes well, you should see the expected `Hello Hedera Strato!` logged inside your console signifying that the contract was successfully compiled, uploaded and executed.
+If all goes well, you should see the expected `Hello Hedera Venin!` logged inside your console signifying that the contract was successfully compiled, uploaded and executed.

 Also, if you want a quick play-through a similar example, please have a look at [our minimum-working code](https://github.com/buidler-labs/hsj-example) repo.